-In April 2011, The Financial Accounting Standards Board issued Accounting Standards Update 2011-03 ("ASU") regarding repurchase agreements.
+In April 2011, the FASB issued ASU 2011-03 regarding repurchase agreements.
 In a typical repurchase agreement transaction, an entity transfers financial assets to a counterparty in exchange for cash with an agreement for the counterparty to return the same or equivalent financial assets for a fixed price in the future.
 Previous to this ASU, one of the factors in determining whether sale treatment could be used was whether the transferor maintained effective control of the transferred assets and in order to do so, the transferor must have the ability to repurchase such assets.
 Based on this ASU, the Financial Accounting Standards Board concluded that the assessment of effective control should focus on a transferor's contractual rights and obligations with respect to transferred financial assets, rather than whether the transferor has the practical ability to perform in accordance with those rights or obligations.
 Therefore, this ASU removes the transferor's ability criterion from consideration of effective control.
 This ASU is effective for the first interim or annual period beginning on or after December 15, 2011.
 Since the Company records repurchase agreements as secured borrowings and not sales, this ASU will have no effect on the Company's consolidated financial statements.